move-coop/parsons/docs/write_tests.rst

 The ``MagicMock`` class allows us to build a fake version of the client object by simulating functionality we expect our Connector class to use -- namely by returning canned responses to method calls on the client.
 As well, the ``MagicMock`` class is recording those calls as they happen, so that after we have run through our tests, we can check that things happened in the way we expected.

-The following gives a simple example of initializing, setting up, and using a ``MagicMock`` class:
+The following gives a simple example of initializing, setting up, and checking expectations on a ``MagicMock`` class.
+Please see the following, SalesforceTest example on integrating it with your Connector class.

 .. code-block:: python